ccao-data/data-architecture/dbt/README.md

 22:37:38  Building catalog
 22:37:39  Encountered an error while generating catalog: An error occurred (EntityNotFoundException) when calling the GetTables operation: Database z_dev_jecochr_external not found.
 ```

+The `Database ... not found` error message is an indication that your
+development database is out of date.
+To recreate your development environment,
+you can follow the instructions to [Clean up development
+resources](#clean-up-development-resources) and then [Build tables and views
+in development](#build-tables-and-views-in-development).